Moving to Littleton, Colorado: A Relocation Guide for 2026

 Source: REcolorado MLS, April 2026 closed and active Littleton residential listings (n=292 closed, n=379 active SFR, n=246 active attached).
 Tier ranges describe typical inventory bands, not absolute min/max.

 The metro context matters here too.
-The DMAR April 2026 Market Trends Report put the broader Denver Metro median close price at $605,000 and median days in MLS at 14 — Littleton's $650,000 median sits modestly above metro and the 16-day pace tracks closely with the metro median.
-That tells relocation buyers a useful thing: Littleton is not running notably faster or slower than the rest of the metro right now.
-Well-priced homes move quickly, mispriced homes sit, and the pricing precision needed at any given tier mirrors what is happening in Highlands Ranch and Centennial.
+The DMAR April 2026 Market Trends Report put the broader Denver Metro median close price at $605,000 and median days in MLS at 14.
+Littleton's $650,000 median sits modestly above metro.
+The 16-day pace tracks closely with the metro median.
+The takeaway: Littleton is not running faster or slower than the rest of the metro right now.
+Well-priced homes move quickly.
+Mispriced homes sit.
+The pricing precision needed at any tier mirrors what is happening in Highlands Ranch and Centennial.

-One pricing note worth flagging — April 2026 Littleton expired and withdrawn data (48 expired, median list $744,245, 77-day median DIM at expiration; 19 withdrawn, median list $494,850) shows the same bimodal pattern that has appeared in Highlands Ranch pricing data.
-Littleton listings sell quickly when priced right or stall meaningfully when they don't.
+One pricing note worth flagging.
+April 2026 Littleton expired data (48 expired listings, median list $744,245, 77-day median DIM at expiration) plus withdrawn data (19 withdrawn, median list $494,850) shows the same bimodal pattern that appeared in Highlands Ranch pricing data.
+Littleton listings sell quickly when priced right or stall hard when they don't.
 The 5-day-or-90-day spread is real here too, especially in the move-up tier.

 How Long Is the Commute from Littleton to Downtown Denver?